Lists, Series, NumPy, SciPy, Matplotlib

 Tip

-Replace the seed(42) line and re-run to see a different price path.
-This is one Monte-Carlo trial — risk teams run 10,000 of them every morning.
+Replace the seed(42) line and re-run to see a different person’s step pattern.
+Wearable-device teams run thousands of such simulations to tune daily-goal notifications.

 CDF: value → probability